Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Related Work

 \subsection{Other UDA Method}

-Furthermore, some works exploit pseudo labels for target domain data \cite{ref26,ref27,ref28}, and take them as labeled data to refine the model.
-Their success partly depends on the quality of the pseudo-labels obtained during the preprocessing step.
-Through the marginal sampling algorithm, \cite{ref29} collected and labeled a small number of representative samples of the target domain, and explicitly further optimizes and generalizes the decision boundary to the target distribution.
-However, professionals are required to label the samples multiple times during training.

-Other line of traditional methods \cite{ref30,ref31} tried to embed the source and target data into a Grassmann manifold and learn a specific geodesic path between the two domains to bridge the source and target domains, but they are not easily applicable to deep model.
-Following them, \cite{ref32} proposed a person re-identification method based on the shortest geodesic path definition, forcing the positioning of the intermediate domain on the appropriate path between the source and target domains in the manifold, but their method is designed for supervised domain adaptation since their bridging loss involves labels from the target-train set. \cite{ref33} proposed a GAN-based source domain-like target domain image, but it is computationally expensive and GAN-based methods may cause mode collapse. \cite{ref34} proposed a transferable semantic augmentation approach to enhance the classifier adaptation ability, but missed the feature admixture association between different categories.
+Some studies tried to embed source and target data into a Grassmann manifold and learn a specific geodesic path between them, but these methods are not easily applicable to deep models~\cite{ref31}.
+Following them, Dai~\textit{et al.}~\cite{ref32} proposed a person re-identification method based on the shortest geodesic path definition.
+However, their method is designed for supervised domain adaptation, as their bridging loss involves labels from the target-train set.
+Sun~\textit{et al.}~\cite{ref33} proposed a GAN-based method to generate target domain-like images from the source domain, but it is computationally expensive.
+Li~\textit{et al.}~\cite{ref34} introduced a transferable semantic augmentation approach to enhance classifier adaptation ability but overlooked the feature mixing association between different categories.